Lifelong Graph Learning

 \subsection{Lifelong Learning}

-Lifelong learning has been developed for many algorithms such as support vector machines, while in this paper, we restrict our focus to deep learning-based methods.
-One of the main challenges faced by lifelong learning is the effect of "catastrophic forgetting."

-\paragraph{Non-rehearsal methods} Methods in the first category do not preserve any old data.
+\myparagraph{Non-rehearsal Methods} Lifelong learning methods in this category do not preserve any old data.
 To alleviate the forgetting problem, progressive neural networks \cite{rusu2016progressive} leveraged prior knowledge via lateral connections to previously learned features.
-Learning with forgetting (LwF) \cite{li2017learning} introduced a knowledge distillation loss \cite{hinton2015distilling} to neural networks, which encouraged the network output for new classes to be close to the original outputs.
+Learning without forgetting (LwF) \cite{li2017learning} introduced a knowledge distillation loss \cite{hinton2015distilling} to neural networks, which encouraged the network output for new classes to be close to the original outputs.
 Distillation loss was also applied to learning object detectors incrementally \cite{shmelkov2017incremental}.
-Learning without memorizing (LwM) \cite{dhar2019learning} extended LwF by adding an attention distillation term based on attention maps and demonstrated that it is helpful for retaining information of the old classes.
-EWC \cite{kirkpatrick2017overcoming} remembered old tasks by slowing down learning on important weights.
-RWalk \cite{chaudhry2018riemannian} generalized EWC and improved weight consolidation by adding a KL-divergence-based regularization.
-Memory aware synapses (MAS) \cite{aljundi2018memory} computed an importance for each parameter in an unsupervised manner based on the sensitivity of output function to parameter changes.
-A sparse writing protocol is introduced to a memory module during short-term and online learning \cite{wang2020visual}, ensuring that only a few memory spaces can be affected during incremental learning.
+Learning without memorizing (LwM) \cite{dhar2019learning} extended LwF by adding an attention distillation term based on attention maps for retaining information of the old classes.